 First off, drop a couple spoonfuls of your favorite salsa in a bowl with the shrimp.
 Then add a splash of tequila and stir until the salsa/tequila mixture coats the shrimp evenly.
 Put salsa/tequila shrimp in the fridge for 30-60 minutes to allow those flavors to meld into the shrimp:

 Now let’s talk about the cedar wraps.
 These things are great.
 They are pretty rigid when they arrive, but alas the company that provided them has closed.
-So I don’t have a great place to find them.
+Luckily, you can get them online.

 In order to make the cedar wrap pliable enough to roll the shrimp up in them, you have to soak it in liquid.
 It also keeps the wraps from bursting into flames on the grill.
 Now it can be just about any liquid from water, to beer, to well TEQUILA!